tinybirdco/use-case-examples/iterate_snowflake/README.md

 - Create another git branch
 - Add the new column to the schema and query
-- Commit and create an ew PR from the branch to `main`
+- Commit your code and create an ew PR from the branch to `main`
 - Wait for CI to finish.
 You can check in the temporary workspace branch (automatically created and named like `tmp_ci_*`) that everything works as expected.
 - Merge and wait for CD.
 Now you should have your Data Source updated in the main workspace, using the connection, and the temporary CI branch will be deleted.